leafstar/OutcomeBasketball/README.md

 Master Project

 Using INLA to predict the outcome of basketball matches.
+Thesis is [here](https://github.com/leafstar/OutcomeBasketball/blob/main/MyThesis.pdf)

 The folder nba_data contains the datasets from the Kaggle website.